vittominacori/erc1363-payable-token/README.md

 It emits a `TokensReceived` event to notify the transfer received by the contract.

-It also implements a `transferReceived` function that can be overridden to make your stuffs within your contract after a `onTransferReceived`.
+It also implements a `_transferReceived` function that can be overridden to make your stuff within your contract after a `onTransferReceived`.

 It emits a `TokensApproved` event to notify the approval received by the contract.

-It also implements a `approvalReceived` function that can be overridden to make your stuffs within your contract after a `onApprovalReceived`.
+It also implements a `_approvalReceived` function that can be overridden to make your stuff within your contract after a `onApprovalReceived`.

 ### ERC1363PayableCrowdsale